What does that mean for advertisers?

 12) Conquer the News Feed With Video Ads

-There’s a significant amount of evidence that including videos in your Facebook advertising strategy leads to wildly improved results.
+There’s a crapton of evidence that using videos in your Facebook advertising strategy leads to skyrocketly improved results.

-A report by Kinetic Social showed that video ads have the lowest eCPC compared to other ad types, with an average eCPC of $0.18.
+On top of better results, Kinetic Social reports that video ads have the lowest eCPC (effective cost per click) compared to other ad types, with an average eCPC of $0.18.

 According to Adobe, shoppers that watch videos are 1.81 times more likely to purchase than non-video viewers.
 That would equal an almost 85% increase in your advertising ROI.

-We’ve seen a lot of Facebook video posts succeed and a lot go south.
+We’ve seen a lot of Facebook video posts succeed.
+But a lot go south.
 Mainly, it’s the quality and relevance that decide whether a video will become popular or not.

-For example, this video by Adidas has accumulated over 10k likes:
+For example, this video by Adidas accumulated over 11k likes:

-If you’ve got a cool product that you’d like to show in action, video ads are a good way to do that as well.
+If you’ve got a cool product you’d like to show in action, video ads are a good way to do that.

 - Got a subscription service? – Cool, create a video of someone unwrapping the box to show the excitement of receiving your product.

-- Selling SaaS? – Try creating a brief video that shows what your product looks like.
+- Selling SaaS? – Create a brief video that shows what your product looks like.